amidaware/trmm-docs/docs/contributing_using_vscode.md

 ### Customizing the Admin Web Interface

-Created using quasar, it's all your .vue files in `web/src/components/modals/agents/RunScript.vue`
+Created using Quasar, it's all your .vue files in `web/src/components/modals/agents/RunScript.vue`.

 Learn stuff here: